 The strength of Australia-UK official linkages is complemented by the depth of people-to-people links, especially travel and migration flows between the two countries.
-According to Australian Bureau of Statistics figures, 5.5% of Australia's resident population was born in the UK.
+In 2013, 5.3 per cent of Australia’s resident population was born in the UK.

-The UK is Australia's second largest source of visitors (after New Zealand) with more than 587,000 UK citizens visiting Australia in 2010-11.
+The UK is Australia’s third largest source of visitors (after New Zealand and China) with more than 663,300 UK citizens visiting Australia in the year to March 2014.

-Around 950,000 Australians visit the UK each year.
-Australians represent the 10th largest source of visitors to the UK.
+More than 1 million Australians visit the UK each year.
+Australians represented the 10th largest source of visitors to the UK in 2013.
 There is also a large Australian population resident in the UK.
-More than 106,000 Australian born citizens currently live there, almost half of them in London.
+In 2011, more than 116,000 Australian born citizens lived in the UK.